Superannuation payments – Pay on time, every time, no excuses!

 With the implementation of single touch payroll, the ATO has real time data of wages paid, super due and receipts by super funds.
 This means now more than ever Superannuation must be paid on time.

 We’ve helped many small businesses implement systems to embrace single touch payroll by moving to cloud accounting with Xero or MYOB and gaining the additional benefits of time, knowledge and control of their business.
+We see benefit in paying super as part of each pay run rather than the traditional method of managing as a large end of a quarter payment with a high administration and cashflow impact.
+If an employee changes super funds without telling you the funds will bounce back while you still have time to fix the issue.

 We’re here to help and expect that more of our clients will want to get their processes accurate and efficient.